The Guy S. Goodwin-Gill Scholarship

 Duties of successful scholarship recipients

-Each scholarship recipient is required to act at all times in conformity with the standards expected of students of the University of London.
-Where a student fails to comply with any of these terms, the University reserves the right unilaterally to withdraw his/her scholarship.
+If you fail to comply with any of these terms, the University reserves the right unilaterally to withdraw the scholarship.

 Background to the Guy S. Goodwin-Gill Scholarship

-The University of London created the scholarship on the occasion of Professor Goodwin-Gill’s retirement in 2015 to celebrate his lifelong contribution to international refugee law and to recognise his close connection with the Refugee Law Initiative.
-The scholarship promotes the study of refugee protection by outstanding students who are limited by financial circumstances, especially those from and living in low- or middle- income countries.
+The University of London created the scholarship on the occasion of Professor Goodwin-Gill’s retirement in 2015 to recognise his lifelong contribution to international refugee law and his close connection with the Refugee Law Initiative.
+The scholarship promotes the study of refugee protection by outstanding students who are limited by financial circumstances.

 For further information please contact RLI@sas.ac.uk.